Large language models for automated scholarly paper review: A survey: Suggestions from academia

-Academia considers data security the same importance as the industries. \citet{hosseini-fighting-2023} claims that materials with sensitive information or protected data should not be sent as input to LLMs before necessary actions to deal with data security are taken.
-One possible and actionable solution to handle the data security issues is to deploy privately hosted LLMs~\citep{conroy-how-2023}.
-By using the privately hosted LLMs, all the data including these confidence ones are produced with the users' own service.
-They will not submit the published LLMs service provider and protect the data.
+Academia places equal importance on data security as the publishing industry.
+It is recommended that materials containing sensitive information or protected data should not be input into LLMs unless appropriate measures have been taken to ensure data security~\citep{hosseini-fighting-2023,mehta-application-2024}.
+One possible and practical solution to address the data security concerns is to deploy privately hosted LLMs~\citep{conroy-how-2023}.
+By utilizing privately hosted LLMs, all data, including the confidential ones, can remain within the user's own server, thereby eliminating the need to submit it to external LLM service providers to ensure greater data security.
+However, this solution presents several challenges.
+It demands the involvement of technical experts in LLMs and requires substantial hardware resources.
+Additionally, open-source LLMs often exhibit inferior performance compared to close-source ones.

-This solution has some issues.
-It requires technical experts in LLMs and powerful hardware resources to support the deployment.
-Additionally, the performance of the open-source LLMs, in most of the time, is not as good as the close-source ones.